arbor-sim/arbor/doc/concepts/morphology.rst

-In simulations of morphologically detailed neurons, `the cell is modelled <https://en.wikipedia.org/wiki/Cable_theory>`_ as a set of round electrical cables, which have, among other properties, capacitances and resistances.
+In simulations of morphologically detailed neurons, `the cell is modelled <https://en.wikipedia.org/wiki/Cable_theory>`_ as a set of round electrical cables, which have, among others: temperature, capacitances and resistances.
 These can in turn be expressed as a system of partial differential equations which can be solved to compute a current or voltage.
 The geometry of the biological cell is approximated as a tree of